ThinkbotsAreFree/Birdy/README.md

 ### Pub/sub

-A Birdy program is made of a lot of very small [teleo-reactive](http://teleoreactiveprograms.net/?page_id=8) agents.
+A BirdyVM program is made of a lot of very small [teleo-reactive](http://teleoreactiveprograms.net/?page_id=8) agents.
 Let's call these agents "units".

 During the execution of the VM, units continuously receive and send messages to one another, asynchronously, and anonymously.

 The Wikipedia [article](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) about the pub/sub pattern gives the following definition.
 > In software architecture, publish/subscribe is a messaging pattern where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers, but instead categorize published messages into classes without knowledge of which subscribers, if any, there may be.
 Similarly, subscribers express interest in one or more classes and only receive messages that are of interest, without knowledge of which publishers, if any, there are.

 This pattern is usually employed as glue between software components.
-But in Birdy, pub/sub is the core architecture, where units are activated only when they receive a message.
+But in BirdyVM, pub/sub is the core architecture, where units are activated only when they receive a message.

 ## Structure of a unit definition

 ### Command format

 A unit definition is mainly a succession of **commands**.
-Commands are the smallest building blocks of Birdy programs.
+Commands are the smallest building blocks of BirdyVM programs.

 A command starts with a special character (the instruction), followed by a string of non-special characters (the argument).
 For example in the following code line: